Faiqa-batool/Assembly-Language-Programming/README.md

 ### 6. L1.asm:
 <p>
-Program to print a string using array.
+Program to print a string using array.<br/>
 It prints vowels.
 </p>